See the Austin Fusion Magazine Article See photos from NYFW/Culture Map Houston Austin Woman Magazine / Spring Recap NYFW 2014

 Her first job out of college was at Mark Shale in the Dallas Galleria where she excelled in sales.
 The next few years included several other life milestones, she married, had two children, worked a few years in the commercial real estate industry but wanted to get back in the fashion business.
 She was recruited to sell BeautiControl Cosmetics and again, excelled in sales receiving sales and top recruiter awards in the Dallas market.

 Cheryl’s first segment aired on December 16, 1999.
 She took viewers to the fashionable Austin boutiques, events and introduced up and coming designers to the Austin viewing audience.
-The format of the fashion segment was educational, fun and gave much-needed exposure to Austin fashion businesses and designers who would otherwise not receive any type of television coverage.
+The fashion segment was educational, fun and gave much-needed exposure for Austin fashion businesses and designers who would otherwise not receive any type of television coverage.
 The response was always positive; events had higher attendance and traffic from a featured business always increased.

 Cheryl was the first on-air personality for News 8 Austin to be recognized for her work by the Austin Chronicle; she was honored with the critic’s pick for “Best Fashion Coverage on Local TV.”
 She also covered the catwalks at New York’s Fashion Week in a highly praised week-long series for News 8 Austin.